RuiAAPeres/NSPortoWorkshop/README.md

 The following should be met in order to make full use of the workshop:

 * [OOP](http://en.wikipedia.org/wiki/Object-oriented_programming) knowledge.
 It would be very difficult to follow if you don't have it, at least, on a basic level.
-* Some basic Git knowledge is advised but not essencial.
+* Git knowledge is advised but not essencial.
 * A Github account, so you can keep track of what you are doing during the workshop.
 * A Macintosh with Xcode 6.0.
-* [Ruby](http://blog.zerosharp.com/installing-ruby-with-homebrew-and-rbenv-on-mac-os-x-mountain-lion/) installed and [Cocoapods](http://guides.cocoapods.org/using/getting-started.html).
-We will make use of some 3rd party libraries and it's important for you to get familiar with Cocoapods.
+* [Ruby](http://blog.zerosharp.com/installing-ruby-with-homebrew-and-rbenv-on-mac-os-x-mountain-lion/) and [Cocoapods](http://guides.cocoapods.org/using/getting-started.html) installed.
+We will make use of 3rd party libraries and it's important for you to get familiar with Cocoapods.

 ## Feedback

-Any suggestion, please, create an [issue](https://github.com/RuiAAPeres/NSPortoWorkshop/issues/new).
-On the other hand if I misspelled something, or any bad formmating, please, send a Pull Request.
+Any suggestion, please, create an [issue](https://github.com/RuiAAPeres/NSPortoWorkshop/issues/new).I will also accept Pull Requests.
 If you prefer, you can reach me via [email](mailto:rui.a.peres@gmail.com).

 ## F.A.Q

+** I don't know anything about programming, but I am interested, should I go?**
+I would advise against it.
+I will do a swift (no pun intended) revision on Objective-c, but how to actually code, no. You should be familiar with concepts like: `if`, `for`, `string`, `int`, `class`, `method`.

+** Will this be a paid workshop?
+If so, how much? ** As it stands yes, as for the amount it depends on the amount of people that are interested and if I am able to find a place with the infrastructure necessary: space, internet, projector, etc. But I am setting a maximum of 200€ per person and minimum of 100€, depending on conditions described previously.

+** Is there a limit to the amount of people who can attend? ** I want to keep this at 15 people max.
+More people would jeopardize me being able to assist anyone with an issue and still being able to respect the schedule.